 Every video he has produced has a different visual style or combines multiple film formats.

 He likes to push himself creatively, so we hit him up to talk about his most standout videos, find out what’s he’s been up to recently and also discover his plans for the future.

-We had a long chat about skating, filmmaking, animation, shooting Scrum Tilly Lush with Danny Wainwright, Love Enroth, Janne Saario, producing Levi’s Light Box Series, stacking super 8 clips with Jeremy Jones, Luka Pinto, Joe Gavin, Darius Trabalza and Jak Pietryga, creating the soundtrack with Gibbo, his Malmo documentary, Oski, John Magnusson, the Panoramic Series, Nick Jensen, Jerome Campbell, Soy Panday and Vivien Feil, shooting his short film about Denis Lynn – St Denis, Dorkzone, working with Mike O’Shea and his animated short film Paper Cut London and also his favourite skaters, styles, spots, videos and photos of all-time.
+We had a long chat about skating, filmmaking, animation, shooting Scrum Tilly Lush with Danny Wainwright, Love Enroth and Janne Saario, producing Levi’s Light Box Series, stacking super 8 clips with Jeremy Jones, Luka Pinto, Joe Gavin, Darius Trabalza and Jak Pietryga, creating the soundtrack with Gibbo, his Malmo documentary, Oski, John Magnusson, the Panoramic Series, Nick Jensen, Jerome Campbell, Soy Panday and Vivien Feil, shooting his short film about Denis Lynn – St Denis, Dorkzone, working with Mike O’Shea, his animated short film Paper Cut London and his favourite skaters, styles, spots, videos and photos of all-time.

 Read the Phil Evans In Focus Interview below

 Where did you grow up and where do you live now?

 I grew up in a town called Bray, just an hour south of Dublin.
 I currently reside in Malmö, Sweden.

 When did you first see skateboarding and think I want to do that?

 I saw some lads on my road doing it and it looked really fun.
 I didn’t even like those lads and I was constantly arguing or fighting with them, but seeing those fuckers bombing down a hill looked like a lot of fun!

 When did you first get a board and what was it?